mmbmf1/mmbmf1/posts/postgresql-fdw-pipeline.md

 ## Introduction

 Sync data between PostgreSQL databases using Foreign Data Wrappers.
 Direct cross-database queries without ETL tools.
+FDWs let you query remote databases as if they were local tables, making data synchronization straightforward.
+Perfect for keeping multiple databases in sync or building data pipelines.

 ## The Problem

 Manual exports and imports may not provide real-time access and can be hard to maintain.
+Exporting data to CSV files and importing them into another database creates delays and requires manual intervention.
+As data changes frequently, keeping databases in sync becomes a constant chore.
+This approach doesn't scale well and introduces opportunities for errors.

 ```sql
 COPY (SELECT * FROM source_table) TO '/tmp/export.csv';